hinbody/self-monitoring/README.md

 database

 ## DISCLAIMER
-I am neither a doctor or medical professional.
+I am neither a doctor nor medical professional.
 This is based off of an interesting article that I found, and is being created for the sole purpose of my programming education.